High-speed rail: China

 In 2008, high-speed trains began running at a top speed of 350 km/h on the Beijing–Tianjin intercity railway, which opened during the 2008 Summer Olympics in Beijing.
 The following year, trains on the newly opened Wuhan–Guangzhou high-speed railway set a world record for average speed over an entire trip, at 312.5 km/h over 968 km.

 A collision of high-speed trains on 23 July 2011 in Zhejiang province killed 40 and injured 195, raising concerns about operational safety.
+This fatal accident, which happened in the midst of corruption investigations into railway officials, led to greater scrutiny in the Chinese press concerning HSR safety, high ticket prices, financial sustainability, and environmental impact.
+Following the accident, top train speeds were lowered to 300 km/h.

 A credit crunch later that year slowed the construction of new lines.
-In July 2011, top train speeds were lowered to 300 km/h.
 But by 2012, the high-speed rail boom had renewed with new lines and new rolling stock by domestic producers that had indigenised foreign technology.
 On 26 December 2012, China opened the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway, the world's longest high-speed rail line, which runs 2208 km from Beijing West railway station to Shenzhen North Railway Station.

 The network set a target to create the 4+4 National high-speed rail Grid by 2015, and continues to rapidly expand with the July 2016 announcement of the 8+8 National high-speed rail Grid.
 In 2017, 350 km/h services resumed on the Beijing–Shanghai high-speed railway, once again refreshing the world record for average speed with select services running between Beijing South to Nanjing South reaching average speeds of 317.7 km/h.

 Like Japan, China is also developing maglev system to run trains with even higher speeds.
 Currently there are two separate high-speed maglev systems being developed in China: